 The official currency is the Mexican Peso (MXN).
 Declare amounts in excess of USD10,000 (or other foreign currency equivalent) on arrival and departure.
 The USD is widely accepted in holiday resort areas.
 Australian currency and travellers cheques are generally not accepted for exchange.

 ATMs are widely available in cities and towns.
 Take care as credit card fraud occurs.
 If you're travelling to rural areas, carry cash.

 Credit cards and debit cards are accepted at most international hotels and tourist facilities.
 Consult your bank to find out whether your ATM card will work in Mexico.

 Safety and security

-Civil unrest/Political tension
+Civil unrest and political tension

 Protests, demonstrations and strikes are common in Mexico.
-They have the potential to cause major traffic congestion, road blocks and restrict movement around the affected areas.
-Avoid large public gatherings, protests and demonstrations as they may turn violent.
+They can cause major traffic congestion and restrict movement around affected areas.

-Local disputes and protests can result in violence, roadblocks and the destruction of private property, particularly in rural areas.
+Protestors sometimes blockade roads and demonstrations can become violent.
+A 2016 protest in Oaxaca State resulted in at least six deaths.
+Private property can also be affected, particularly in rural areas.
 In 2016, a number of tourist buses were set alight by protestors at a roadblock in Chiapas State.